 The prostate is prone to several conditions and it’s best to know what you are up against so you can move on to doing what you can to keep the prostate healthy as you age.

 Always see your doctor and follow his advice.
 The doctor knows best!
 Please know that the information below may help keep your little guy healthy.

 So what can we do to keep this little guy healthy?

-Let’s start with diet.
+Let’s start with the diet.
 You are what you eat!

 Certain foods affect testosterone and other important hormone levels and are known to have an impact on prostate health because of their effect on testosterone and other important hormones.
 In the prostate gland, testosterone is converted to another hormone called dihydrotestosterone (DHT) which may cause unhealthy conditions for the prostate.

 But a diet rich in fruits, vegetables and healthy fats is thought to protect the prostate.
 Choose healthy snacks and meals with foods like salmon, tomatoes, berries, broccoli, nuts, citrus, onions and garlic.